Academic Catalog

 Description

 The veterinary technician's role in patient assessment, preparation, induction, monitoring, maintenance, and recovery of anesthesia.
-Sedation, analgesia, general anesthesia, and local anesthesia techniques will be practiced and/or demonstrated.
-Practical applications of pharmacology, including indications, contraindications and effects of common pre-anesthetic and anesthetic agents.
+Includes sedation, analgesia, general anesthesia, and local anesthesia techniques, in addition to practical applications of pharmacology.
 Skills pertaining to anesthesia will be practiced.
 Intended for students in the Veterinary Technology Program; enrollment is limited to students accepted in the program.

 Course Objectives